brown-palm/csci2470_f25/about.md

 - Tuesday, Thursday 1:00-2:20 PM Eastern Time
 - Instructor: [Chen Sun](https://chensun.me) ([chen_sun4@brown.edu](mailto:chensun@brown.edu))
-- Office hour: 3:00 to 5:00 PM on Tuesdays, or by appointment
+- Office hour: 3:30 to 5:00 PM on Tuesdays, or by appointment
-- Classroom: CIT 165
+- Classroom: Friedman Hall 108

 _In-class participation is **required** unless otherwise approved by the instructor._
 _Lectures will be recorded for asynchronous viewing._